Kovac fumes after Bayern horror show: 'What do you want to know? We got a red card and we lost.' | Goal.com

 Kovac fumes after Bayern horror show: 'What do you want to know?
 We got a red card and we lost.'

-Niko Kovac gave a spiky press conference after his Bayern Munich team went down to a shocking 5-1 defeat to Eintracht Frankfurt in which his team played more than 80 minutes with ten men.
+Niko Kovac gave a spiky press conference after his Bayern Munich team went down to a shocking 5-1 defeat to Eintracht Frankfurt in which they played more than 80 minutes with ten men.

 The loss leaves the Bavarians in fourth place in the Bundesliga table, having won just once in their last four league matches.